TheYoungBeast/Object-Detection-MicroService-CPP/README.md

 - Completely switch to GPU algorithms to further improve the performance

 # Dependencies
-- OpenCV 4.7.0 with CUDA & cuDNN support (To use GPU computing)
+- [OpenCV 4.7.0](https://github.com/opencv/opencv/tree/4.7.0) with CUDA & cuDNN support (GPU computing)
 - [AMQP-CPP](https://github.com/CopernicaMarketingSoftware/AMQP-CPP)
 - Boost

+# Platform
+The currently supported platforms are ``POSIX based`` only.
+It is due to limitations in AMQP-CPP TcpHandler.
+(It is possible to support Windows by implementing TcpHandler for Windows)

 # Build
 ```